In this article

 Click on the speed adjustment box within the video control bar to select the desired playback speeds ranging from .5x (half speed) to 2.0x (double speed).

 Video quality adjustment

-We have three options for video quality: High, Medium, and Low.
-These adjustments can be found in the options (Gear icon) menu and help to account for any bandwidth issues you may be having.
+We also have three options for video quality: High, Medium, and Low.
+These adjustments can be found in the settings menu (Gear icon) and help to account for any bandwidth issues you may be having.